Vertexvis/visual-analytics-demo/README.md

 # Vertex 3D Visual Analytics Demo

-Overlay dynamic analytics data onto 3D models using the Vertex Platform.
-This allows anyone in your organization to quickly visualize data to find correlations and patterns easily missed in spreadsheets.
+Connect external data sources to your 3D digital twin and deliver powerful insights with ease.

+Load a Vertex sample scene and download the corresponding CSV files of test data.
+Simply drag and drop the CSV files onto the app, and watch as your view updates to reflect the values found in the test data.

-The `data` directory contains examples for our test model.
+The `data` directory contains data for our test models.
 At a minimum, each row has the supplied ID of a scene item.
+You supply these IDs when uploading models.
+They're likely existing part and/or revision IDs from your PLM system.

-The other required columns depend on what you'd like to see.
+The other required columns in the CSV files depend on what you'd like to see.
 This demo supports three types of visualizations:

-1. Heat maps: Determine the range of boolean (0 or 1), integer, or floating-point numbers in the `heatMapNumber` column and then calculate where each scene item's value lies on a red-to-green gradient.
+1. Heat maps: Determine the range of boolean (0 or 1), integer, or floating-point numbers in the `heatMapNumber` column.
+The application then calculates where each scene item's value lies on a between the min and max values and assigns a red-to-green gradient to it.
 For example,

    ```csv
    suppliedId,heatMapNumber